AGDevX/Learning-Claude-McpServer/README.md

 ### Using the Tools

 The available tools depend on your OpenAPI specification.
 Each API endpoint becomes a tool named after its `operationId`.
+Additionally, a special `refresh_openapi_spec` tool is always available to update the spec.

 For example, if your API has these endpoints: